 These skills are applied in coursework and the MEM internship.

-Jessica Duda, MEM '99, is Project Director at Third Rock Ventures.
-She says the MEM provided a "unique cornerstone" for her career.
-She adds:
+Jessica Duda, MEM '99, says the MEM provided a "unique cornerstone" for her career:

 "The Dartmouth MEM has opened numerous doors and allowed me to pursue many varied interests from general management consulting in a variety of industries to venture capital investing in early stage, high-tech startup companies.
 My uniquely broad engineering education combined with the essential business principles taught in the MEM program have been invaluable resources in evaluating the technical feasibility of new ideas, determining the extent to which it is possible to transform these ideas into marketable products, and identifying opportunities within the marketplace that will foster successful growth of new companies."